sergei-mironov/litrepl/README.md

 print("Hello, World!")
 ```

-Having LitREPL tool and plugin installed, users can type the **LitEval1**,
+Having LitREPL tool and plugin installed, the users get **:LitEval1**,
-**LitEvalAll** and other Vim commands to evaluate the code blocks of the
+**:LitEvalAll** and other Vim commands for running of Python code blocks right
-document.
+inside the editor .

 ``` result
 Hello, World!